 How is it used?

-Thyroid antibody tests may also be requested if a person with a known non-thyroid-related autoimmune condition, such as systemic lupus erythematosus (SLE), rheumatoid arthritis, or pernicious anaemia, develops symptoms that suggest thyroid involvement.
-This involvement may occur at any time during the course of the other condition(s).
+Thyroid antibody tests may also be requested if a person with a known non-thyroid-related autoimmune conditions, such as systemic lupus erythematosus (SLE), rheumatoid arthritis, or pernicious anaemia, develops symptoms that may suggest a change in how the thyroid gland is working.
+This is important as despite these autoimmune conditions not directly affecting the thyroid gland, they can increase the risk of developing autoimmune thyroid disease in the future.

 -